Hill equation (biochemistry): Tissue response

 This form of the equation can reflect tissue/cell/population responses to drugs and can be used to generate dose response curves.
 The relationship between $K_d$ and EC50 may be quite complex as a biological response will be the sum of myriad factors; a drug will have a different biological effect if more receptors are present, regardless of its affinity.

-The Del-Castillo Katz model is used to relate the Hill–Langmuir equation to receptor activation by including a second equilibrium of the ligand-bound receptor to an activated form of the ligand-bound receptor.
+The Del-Castillo Katz model is used to relate the Hill equation to receptor activation by including a second equilibrium of the ligand-bound receptor to an activated form of the ligand-bound receptor.

 Statistical analysis of response as a function of stimulus may be performed by regression methods such as the probit model or logit model, or other methods such as the Spearman–Kärber method.
 Empirical models based on nonlinear regression are usually preferred over the use of some transformation of the data that linearizes the dose-response relationship.

 Hill coefficient

 The Hill coefficient is a measure of ultrasensitivity (i.e. how steep is the response curve).

-The Hill coefficient, $n$ or $n_H$, may describe cooperativity (or possibly other biochemical properties, depending on the context in which the Hill–Langmuir equation is being used).
+The Hill coefficient, $n$ or $n_H$, may describe cooperativity (or possibly other biochemical properties, depending on the context in which the Hill equation is being used).
 When appropriate, the value of the Hill coefficient describes the cooperativity of ligand binding in the following way: